 For years we've had a batch of these no-bake energy bites in our fridge.
 No joke.
 They are incredibly easy to make, require only 5 ingredients (most of which you probably already have on hand) and are perfect for breakfast or snacks on the go.
 Plus they are super versatile.
-You can switch up the nut butter, liquid sweetener and mix-ins you use to give you a new, fun variation every time!
+You can switch up the nut butter, liquid sweetener and mix-ins or even turn them into vegan peanut butter protein balls!
+Basically, you can have a new, fun variation every time!

 What's not to love?!

 I honestly have no idea who came up with energy bites, but I'm so grateful they exist!
 Basically, energy bites are no-bake granola bars in ball form.
 What makes them so amazing is that they often require simple, pantry ingredients, are easy to make and keep well in the fridge.
 I'll share some of the typical ingredients used in energy bites below.

 Different names for energy bites

 There are multiple names for energy bites.
 Some of the more popular names that you may come across are "energy balls", "power balls", "protein balls" and "bliss balls."
 My niece and nephews like to call them power balls because they give them power (a.k.a. energy)!
 I too have found that to be true!

 One of best things about energy bites is that they are versatile, so you can constantly mix and match different ingredients to give you a fun, new flavor every time.
 Some of the more commonly used ingredients are listed below:

 - Nut butter